 Electric tankless water heaters can be installed wherever they are needed.
 This means you can have a dedicated water heater for the second floor of your house where your regular water heater couldn’t reach without running the tap for a good thirty seconds.
 Put in the bathroom, this practically eliminates the time you waste in the morning waiting for the shower to warm up enough to hop in.

 Investing in a tankless water heater does cost a bit more upfront than a traditional tank heater, though you make up for it in increased lifespan, convenience, and fuel cost.
-When it comes time to replace your water heater take careful consideration about how much you really want to spend every year, on average, on hot water.
-The answer to that question will determine whether or not a tankless water heater is the right solution for your family.
+When it comes time to replace your water heater takes careful consideration of how much you really want to spend every year, on average, on hot water.
+The answer to that question will determine whether or not a tankless water heater is a right solution for your family.

 Contact Howell Services today to save $150 off your water heater installation.
 We can help you find the best option for your home water needs.